 Because I have not seen any examples of either of these come up for sale, I cannot verify whether the height difference is indeed the result of the base-vs.-no-base options, or whether the mold itself was downsized for the 12″ one.

-The third edition of The Pope was also another downsize and was offered only in the single colorway shown, which the 2008 Cybis site described as The Pope — “gold on white”.
-It is 10.5” high x 9.5” wide, does not have a base, and was listed as an edition of 100 for $895 on the 1993 list.
-This was most likely introduced in 1990.
+In 1990, a third edition option entered the Cybis retail lineup.
+It was offered only in the single colorway shown, and was described as The Pope — “gold on white”.
+It is 10.5” high x 9.5” wide, does not have a base, and was listed as an edition of 1000 for $750.
+This is definitely a downsized mold and was given design #20207.

-This photo shows the original 1988 Pope bust being presented.
+This photo shows one of the 14″ Pope busts being presented.
 The Cybis caption reads Theresa and Joseph Chorlton (CEO of Cybis) present Pope John Paul II with a commemorative anniversary bust at the Vatican.
 Although this is the only Cybis portrait of an actual Pope, the studio has personally presented other sculptures to two other Popes as well.
 A one of a kind enthroned Saint Peter was presented to Pope Paul VI in 1964, and Moses ‘The Great Lawgiver’ was presented to Pope John XXIII.

 All of the other religious-themed Cybis pieces can accessed through the “Religious/Biblical” category link.

 About the Cybis Reference Archive

 Images of Cybis porcelain sculptures are provided for informational and educational purposes only.
 All photographs are copyrighted by their owner as indicated via watermark.
 Please see the copyright notice in the footer and sidebar for important information regarding the text that appears within this website.

 The Cybis Archive is a continually-updated website that provides the most comprehensive range of information about Cybis within a single source.
 It is not and never has been part of the Cybis Porcelain studio, which is no longer in business.